 - Use your domain knowledge for visibility.
 Use social media and Search Engine Marketing (SEM) to make your presence known.
 Create meaningful content and engage potential customers online (free downloads, white papers, webinars, regular blogging).
 Put out regular press releases for search ranking and general visibility.
 Pitch your story to bloggers, newspaper journalists, radio, and television news reporters who cover your local area or industry.

 - Focus on partners and referrals.
 Customers who are totally satisfied with your product or service are more than happy to spread the word.
-Create referral marketing opportunities within your business community that maximize the potential for client and vendor referrals.
+Create referral marketing opportunities within your business community to maximize the potential for client and vendor referrals.
 Always find partners and channels which are complementary to your own, and not directly competitive.

 - Generate leads for multiple sources.
 Gather leads online from your social media initiatives, personal and business contacts, attend trade shows, and use lead-generation services.
 Here is an area where you need to be creative, and not just spend big money without followup.
 For example, exhibiting at trade shows is very expensive, and usually not very productive, unless every lead is chased to the end.
 Figure out what is valuable to your target market.